Unleash/unleash-client-node/README.md

   const isEnabled = unleash.isEnabled('some-toggle');

   // Check the variant
-  const variant = getVariant('app.ToggleY');
+  const variant = unleash.getVariant('app.ToggleY');
 });
 ```

-Be aware that the `initialize` function will configure a global Unleash instance.
+Be aware that the `initialize` function will configure a *global* Unleash instance.
 If you call this
 method multiple times the global instance will be changed.
 If you prefer to handle the instance
 yourself you should [construct your own Unleash instance](#alternative-usage).

 #### Block until Unleash SDK has synchronized

-You can also use the asynchronous `startUnleash` function, and `await` for the SDK to have fully
+You can also use the `startUnleash` function, and `await` for the SDK to have fully
 synchronized with the unleash-api.
 This allows you to secure that the SDK is not operating on
 locally and potential stale feature toggle configuration.